How Much Sauerkraut Should I Eat Daily

 Can You Eat Too Much Sauerkraut?

 Your body will tell you when you’ve eaten too much sauerkraut.
-Eating excessive amounts of any fermented food can lead to flatulence, diarrhea, and bloating due to the small intestine being unable to break it down.
+Eating excessive amounts of fermented food can lead to flatulence, diarrhea, and bloating due to the small intestine being unable to break it down.
 While it might be uncomfortable in the short term, it has no long-term effects on you or your body.

-Sauerkraut has a high sodium content, so be mindful of the amount you include in your day-to-day diet.
+Sauerkraut has a high sodium content, so be mindful of the amount you include in your diet.

 Foods With Probiotic Health Benefits

 Some cheeses also provide probiotic benefits for gut health, easing the effects of irritable bowel syndrome, constipation, and bloating.
-Feta, Swiss, Gouda, and Edam cheese all have probiotics to help support your gut health and be incorporated into your day-to-day diet.
+Feta, Swiss, Gouda, and Edam cheese all have probiotics to help support your gut health and be incorporated into your diet.

 Having probiotic foods like sauerkraut, yogurt, and Kefir within your diet will help reduce your risk of common infections such as UTIs, common colds, and flu.
 To experience the continued benefits, include probiotic health foods within your day-to-day diet.